splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-alerts.rst

     ingest-prometheus
     ingest-rest

-There are 3 options for ingesting alerts in Incident Intelligence:
+The following options are available for ingesting alerts in Incident Intelligence:

 .. raw:: html